-Certification: This is where local regulations come into play, and they can vary state to state.
-When you’re custom-building a metal garage, we can work with your local inspector to ensure that your building plans are up to snuff, and that any regulatory demands are met accordingly.
+Certification: This is where local regulations come into play, and they can vary from state to state.
+When you’re custom-building a metal garage, we can work with your local inspector to ensure that your building plans are up to snuff and that any regulatory demands are met accordingly.

 Style: While customization starts with filling your specific need, you do have aesthetic choices to make regarding your metal garage.
 From roof style to color, we can build a metal garage that protects your vehicles, but one that meets your style expectations, too.

 Your Specific Need Will Help Determine Your Metal Garage Style

 Once you’ve taken the five factors above into account, typically one of the first big decisions is determining what type of roof style will fit your needs best.
 No matter your choice, your metal garage style will have the structural integrity and functionality to protect your vehicle, but your budget and climate will ultimately determine the best fit.

 Regular Style: The most economical of the three options, the regular style roof has rounded eves, with the roof panels running horizontally from the front to the back of the building.
 This style is perfect for protecting your vehicles from mild elements like sunshine and light rain but won’t suffice if you reside in a place that experiences heavy rains and high winds.

 Boxed Eave Style: Engineered to provide the coverage you need while maintaining a traditional look, the boxed eave roof garage style has panels that run from front to back, much like the regular style.
 More affordable than the vertical roof style, this option works well if you need added protection from high winds—but probably isn’t enough if you see heavy snowfall or rain.